 The concept of a VAT is that the tax is imposed on the value added to the goods or services at each production stage, from raw materials to manufacturing to distribution to end consumers.

 The rate of the VAT depends on the type of goods or services you sell.
 Therefore, as a business owner, you are also a VAT middleman who collects the VAT from the customers and then pays it forward to the government.

 When Should You Register for VAT in Vietnam

 Entreprises and organizations that trade and import goods and services into Vietnam are required to register for VAT immediately once they have received their business license.
 No registration threshold is applicable in this case.

-Monthly VAT in Vietnam must be filed and submitted by the 20th of the following month; quarterly VAT in Vietnam is allowed for taxpayers with turnover of no more than VND 50 billion in the previous, or allowed for the new company and it must be declared and paid by the 30th of the following month at the end of each quarter.
-Monthly VAT or Quarterly VAT must be apply stably for the whole financial year
+Monthly VAT in Vietnam must be filed and submitted by the 20th of the following month; quarterly VAT in Vietnam is allowed for taxpayers with a turnover of no more than VND 50 billion in the previous or allowed for the new company and it must be declared and paid by the 30th of the following month at the end of each quarter.
+Monthly VAT or Quarterly VAT must be applied stably for the whole financial year

 Please note that all tax invoices must be issued.

 A note about E-invoices: Due to Vietnam’s commitment to digitalization, all companies must submit their tax finalizations using E-invoicing.
 This service is provided by accounting software companies such as MISA

 In general, the standard rate of VAT in Vietnam is set at 10%, however, the government passed a Covid relief bill to reduce VAT to 8% for the year 2022.
 As of January 2023, the standard rate of 10% will be reinstated.
 A 0%, 5% VAT rate, or VAT-exempted applies to specific industries that are considered high priority to the Vietnamese economy, such as IT and Tech related industries.